-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments subject to DSA through their legal representatives and provided with substantial financial resources.
-The Member State in which the main establishment of the provider of intermediary services is located shall have jurisdiction for the purposes of Chapters III and IV of this Regulation.
-Regulation.
-IE (Drafting): The Member State in which the main establishment of the provider of intermediary services is located shall have jurisdiction for the purposes of Chapters III and IV of this Regulation, together with Articles 8 and 9 of Chapter 2 of this Regulation in so far as that jurisdiction relates to infringements of the obligations placed therein upon intermediary services to inform the authority issuing the order of the effect given to the orders SE (Drafting): 1.
-The Member State in which the main establishment of the provider of intermediary services is located shall have jurisdiction for the purposes of Chapters III, Sections 1, 2, 3 and 4, and Chapter IV of this Regulation.
-CZ (Drafting): The Member State in which the main establishment of the provider of intermediary DE (Comments): The ECD and the AVMSD contain extensive regulations for determining the MS of the main establishment of the provider of intermediary services.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments CZ (Comments): CZ generally supports Article 40, which is in compliance with the country of origin principle.
+IT (Comments) Article 40: in order to ensure a level playing field and to avoid forum shopping, extra UE providers shall be subject to DSA through their legal representatives and provided with substantial financial resources.
+1. The Member State in which the main establishment of the provider of intermediary services is located shall have jurisdiction for the purposes of Chapters III and IV of this Regulation.
+IE (Drafting): The Member State in which the main establishment of the provider of intermediary services is located shall have jurisdiction for the purposes of Chapters III and IV of this Regulation, together with Articles 8 and 9 of Chapter 2 of this Regulation in so far as that jurisdiction relates to infringements of the obligations placed therein upon intermediary services to inform the authority issuing the order of the effect given to the orders SE (Drafting): FR (Drafting): The Member State in which the main DE (Comments): The ECD and the AVMSD contain extensive regulations for determining the MS of the main establishment of the provider of intermediary services.
 We wonder how the "main establishment" should be determined in the context of the DSA.
 We also wonder, what is meant by the reference to "the purposes of Chapter III and IV".
 In our view, there needs to remain some room for additional national regulatory measures to complement the obligations of Chapter III, in particular Section 2 and 3.
-Because when it comes to protecting freedom of expression and democracy, we must not follow the logic of the lowest common denominator; there must be room for well-considered national safeguards.
-CZ (Comments): We support the IE proposal of addition into article 40 regarding the jurisdiction for the purposes of Articles 8 and 9.
-EL (Comments):
+Because when it comes to protecting freedom of expression and democracy, we must not follow the logic of the lowest common denominator; there must be